 The California Public Utilities Commission (CPUC) oversees the allocation of energy efficiency funds for program implementation to each of the four investor-owned utilities in California: Pacific Gas & Electric, Southern California Edison, Southern California Gas Company, and San Diego Gas & Electric.
 The original restructuring legislation did not address surcharges on natural gas companies.
 AB 1002, signed in 2000, established a gas surcharge for energy efficiency, low income assistance, and RD&D, beginning in 2001.
 Every year, the CPUC approves each utility's plan for efficiency programs, which the utility then carries out within its service territory.
 A number of programs are also coordinated on a statewide basis.

 Energy efficiency programs were originally funded by the PGC.
 With the expiration of that fund, the CPUC approved a decision in December 2011 to use a portion of the Procurement Energy Efficiency Balancing Account (PEEBA) to replace the PGC funding.
 This decision is only valid for the 2010-2012 funding cycle.
-Further commission action will be needed to continue funding these programs beyond 2012.
+The CPUC later established program funding levels for 2015 in Decision 14-10-046.

 See the financial incentive section of DSIRE’s California page for individual utility energy efficiency incentive programs.